The relation of semiadjacency of $\cap$-semigroups of transformations

-A reflexive and transitive binary relation is called a {\it quasi-order}.
+A reflexive and transitive binary relation is called a \emph{quasi-order}.
 It is clear that a quasi-order is stable if and only if it is left and right regular.
-Also it is not difficult to see that a quasi-order $\rho$ is right negative on a semigroup $(G,\cdot)$, if $(xy,x)\in\rho$ holds for all $x,y\in G$.
+Also it is not difficult to see that a quasi-order $\rho$ on a semigroup $(G,\cdot)$ is right negative if $(xy,x)\in\rho$ holds for all $x,y\in G$.

 {\bf 3.} Let $(\Phi,\circ)$ be a semigroup of transformations.
 We will consider three relations $\zeta_{\Phi}$, $\chi_{\Phi}$ and $\delta_{\Phi}$ on the set $\Phi$, defined as follows: